Get Up To 35% OFF & Free Delivery

 Try starting with a simple word that they hear everyday, such as ‘dinner’ or ‘toy’, as they will already know what this sound means and will come to learn that they can give this command by pressing the button.

 The aim is to include the buttons in your dog’s day to day routine to consistently show your pup that they can be used to tell you what they want.
-The more you make the buttons a familiar presence, the more it encourages your pup to start exploring and interacting with them as a lol of communication.
+The more you make the buttons a familiar presence, the more it encourages your pup to start exploring and interacting with them as a tool of communication.

 Using the buttons regularly shows your dog that if one is pressed, then a subsequent action occurs.
 Dogs thrive through repetitive training, and so the more often your practice with the buttons, the more likely your dog is to learn.

 This will not be an overnight process - dogs, as we know, do not speak like humans do, and we wouldn’t expect a human to be able to speak a whole new language overnight!
+It's completely normal for your dog to initially ignore the buttons, and many dog owners have reported that their dogs ignored the buttons for weeks before starting to use them.
+Patience is crucial, as the learning process can be non-linear with ups and downs.
+Additionally, dogs sometimes press buttons randomly, which can be seen as a 'babbling' stage in their learning process.

 Here are a few tips on things to look out for when teaching your dog to use push buttons: